Janów County

 Janów County (powiat janowski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
-Its administrative seat and only town is Janów Lubelski, which lies 60 km south of the regional capital Lublin.
+Its administrative seat is Janów Lubelski, and the two towns are Janów Lubelski and Modliborzyce, which lies 60 km south of the regional capital Lublin.

 The county covers an area of 875.34 km2.
 As of 2019, its total population is 44,383, out of which the population of Janów Lubelski is 11,901 and the rural population is 32,482.

 Neighbouring counties

 Janów County is bordered by Kraśnik County and Lublin County to the north, Biłgoraj County to the south-east, Nisko County to the south-west, and Stalowa Wola County to the west.

 Administrative division

-The county is subdivided into seven gminas (one urban-rural and six rural).
+The county is subdivided into seven gminas (two urban-rural and five rural).
 These are listed in the following table, in descending order of population.